Port Macquarie may not be as famous as Cairns or other beach towns on the east coast of Australia, but it has so much to offer, it perhaps should be.

 This one is a little quirky, but definitely worth a look.
 The locals and holiday makers of Port Macquarie, at least until recently, were allowed to paint the rocks along the break wall with whatever the want.
 This ranges between the truly artistic to the somewhat ordinary, but perhaps more wholesome.
 From families, and loved ones, to artists and Port Macquarie lovers, it’s always fun to see what people have put on these intriguing works of art.

-They have also recently revamped this area of town and the break wall rocks and walkway now connect directly to Town Beach.
+They have also recently revamped this area of Port Macquarie and the break wall rocks and walkway now connect directly to Town Beach.
 These rocks have also become part of the painted rocks at the break wall as you can see in the picture below.

 Another great animal encounter to have in Port Macquarie is with whales.
 Each year over 10,000 whales migrate right past the town between the months of May and November.
 The peaks are in the middle somewhere, and you are more likely to see them then.
 However, they do swim along the coast in both directions between these months.